Fukaya Algebra over $\mathbb{Z}$: Introduction

-We require that the above inclusions to be complex linear with respect to the complex structures above and to be compatible with chart embeddings. \end{definition} From now on and in order avoid clutter, we assume that all the derived orbifold charts in this section are normally complex. \begin{definition}\cite{bai2022integral}, \cite{bai2022arnold} A straightening of a derived orbifold chart $(\mathcal{U}, \mathcal{E}, s)$ is a choice of a Riemannian metric on $\mathcal{U}$ and a connection on $\mathcal{E}$ satisfying the following conditions: \begin{enumerate} \item for each chart $(\Gamma, U, E)$ the pullback metric $g_U$ satisfies the following condition.
-Given $G\subset\Gamma$, we require that on a neighborhood of $U^G$ the ambient metric $g_U$ agrees with the bundle metric on $NU^G$ given by $g_U$ via the exponential map along the normal directions. \item for each chart $(\Gamma, U, E)$ we require that the pullback connection $\nabla^E$ on $E$ satisfies the following condition.
-Given $G\subset\Gamma$ and using the exponential map given by $g_U$, we identify a neighborhood of $U^G$ by a neighborhood of the zero-section of $NU^G$.
-Then, after also identifying $E|_{NU^G}$ with the pullback of $E|_{U^G}$ by $NU^G\rightarrow U^G$ and the parallet transport along normal geodesics using $\nabla^E$, the connection $\nabla^E$ agrees with pullback connection of the restriction $\nabla^E$ to $U^G$. \end{enumerate} \end{definition} In order to define the notion of an FOP section/perturbation, we need to introduce more notations.
-Following \cite{bai2022integral}, \cite{bai2022arnold}, suppose that $B$ is a smooth manifold and $G$ is a finite group acting trivially on $B$.
-Let $\pi_V:V\rightarrow B$ and $\pi_W: W\rightarrow B$ be two smooth complex $G$-vectorbundle and fix a positive integer $d$.
+We require that the above inclusions to be complex linear with respect to the complex structures above and to be compatible with chart embeddings. \end{definition} In the setting of a normally complex orbibundle $\E\rightarrow\mathcal{U}$, Fukaya-Ono defined the ($C^0$-dense) sections that allow us to extract integer-valued Euler classes.
+In order to define such sections and also following \cite{bai2022integral}, \cite{bai2022arnold} we introduce the following notations.
+Suppose that $B$ is a smooth manifold and $G$ is a finite group acting trivially on $B$.
+Let $\pi_V:V\rightarrow B$ and $\pi_W: W\rightarrow B$ be two smooth complex $G$-equivariant vectorbundles and fix a positive integer $d$.
 We have an induced vectorbundle $\operatorname{Poly}^G_d(V, W)\rightarrow B$ whose fibre over $b\in B$ is the vectorspace $\operatorname{Poly}^G_d(V_b, W_b)$ of all $G$-equivariant complex polynomial maps $V_b\rightarrow W_b$ of degree at most $d$.
 Suppose that $V$ is also equipped with a bundle metric and denote by $V_\epsilon$ a $G$-invariant disk subbundle of $V$.
-Consider $s:V_\epsilon\rightarrow \pi_V^*W$ a smooth $G$-equivariant section. \begin{definition}\cite{bai2022integral}, \cite{bai2022arnold} \begin{enumerate} \item $s$ is said to be a normally complex polynomial section of degree at most $d$ if the restriction of $s$ to each fibre $V_b\cap V_\epsilon$ is an element of $\operatorname{Poly}^{G}_d(V_b, W_b)$. \item $s$ is said to be an FOP section of degree at most $d$ if $\forall (b, v)\in V_\epsilon$ we can find a neighborhood of $(b, v)$ and a bundle map $f:V_\epsilon\rightarrow\operatorname{Poly}^{G}_d(V, W)$ such that $\forall (b',v')$ in such neighborhood, we have
+Consider $s:V_\epsilon\rightarrow \pi_V^*W$ a smooth $G$-equivariant section. \begin{definition}[Normally Complex Polynomial Section] $s$ is said to be a normally complex polynomial section of degree at most $d$ if the restriction of $s$ to each fibre $V_b\cap V_\epsilon$ is an element of $\operatorname{Poly}^{G}_d(V_b, W_b)$. \end{definition}